allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 ## Conclusion
-After performing all of the described actions, we could witness a reduction in the size of the database from over 3TB to nearly 100GB.
+After performing all of the described actions, we could witness a reduction in the size of the database from over 3TB to slightly below 100GB.
 By lowering the required disk space, we could also significantly reduce the computational resources of the database, which also had a huge impact on savings.